Configure SAML2 authentication

 • for an existing user logging in, the orgid will not be modified

 If you enable “Fallback to internal id if existing user cannot be matched with email”, then the uid will be used to try and match an existing user if, during login, the match could not be done on the email field (user changed email for instance).
-You can then chose to enable “If user is matched with internal id, update the email sent by IDP?” so that the email sent by the IDP is updated in the local database.
+You can then chose to enable “If user is matched with internal id, update the email sent by IdP?” so that the email sent by the IdP is updated in the local database.

 Disable local login/register